Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 | 15-19 | One time, she was spotted by someone in the docks while her performance in the Thirsty Deckhand was still ongoing.
 She must have a double or a twin. |
 | 20+   | While cloaked, someone saw her change her appearance to a human. |

+Should the player present Laurent with this information, she will deny ever going to the outskirts or the docks.
+She'll claim that she spends most of her time in her quarters or in the Thirsty Deckhand.
+She will deny having a double or a twin, and if asked about changing her appearance to a human, she will deny having the ability to do so.
+A successful DC 10 Wisdom (Insight) check will reveal that she's being truthful.

 ## Looking for the Lookalike

 # Appendix A